 From the moment you pass through the massive Imperial Door, which was, as its name suggests, once reserved for the exclusive use of Byzantine emperors, you realize that you’re somewhere quite special.
 A massive domed ceiling seems to float a hundred feet above the ground held aloft by barely-there supports.
 Large metal frames, each with dozens of lights, are suspended from the dome to within about 10 feet of the floor.
 Eight massive, wooden circular shield of black and gold hang from the corners, each inscribed with the name of an early Muslim religious leader.

-It is known in Greek as Hagia Sophia, in Turkish as Aya Sofya, and sometimes as Haghia Sophia or Sancta Sophia.
+It is known in Greek as Hagia Sophia, in Turkish as Aya Sofia, and sometimes as Haghia Sophia or Sancta Sophia or Aya Sofya.
 All translate roughly to “divine wisdom.”

 In terms of important contributions to the world’s great buildings, Rome’s Emperor Constantine the Great didn’t too badly at all.
 Having led the Roman Empire to Christianity, he commissioned two of the world’s great churches.
 Within one busy year, 326 AD, he ordered the construction of St Peter’s Basilica in Rome and Hagia Sophia in Constantinople.
 Neither version of the building that stands now dates quite that far back, but Hagia Sophia comes closest–by about 1,000 years.